jotavare/42-resources/README.md

 > The projects at 42 are regularly updated, which means that the information below may not be up-to-date.

 #### SUBJECTS
-> _Respositories with all 42 subjects in one place, they are all old._
+> _Respositories with all 42 subjects in one place, they are outdated but still usefull._

 |   |   |
 | - | - |